 Sophie joined Baillie Gifford in 2010 and is an Investment Manager in the Emerging Markets and China A-share Teams.
 She has also been Co-Manager of the China Fund and a member of the International Focus Portfolio Construction Group since 2014.
 Sophie is a CFA Charter holder.
 She graduated MA in English Literature from the University of Edinburgh in 2008 and MPhil in Eighteenth Century and Romantic Literature from the University of Cambridge in 2009.

 Roderick joined Baillie Gifford in 2006 and is an Investment Manager in the Emerging Markets Equity Team.
-He previously worked in the UK and European Equity Teams and has managed the Baillie Gifford Pacific Fund since 2010.
+He has managed the Baillie Gifford Pacific Fund since 2010 and has been Manager of Pacific Horizon Investment Trust since 2021 (he was deputy from 2013).
+Since March 2020, he has also been a manager on the China strategy.
+He spent time in the UK and European Equity teams prior to joining the Emerging Markets Equity Team in 2008.
 Roderick graduated BSc (Hons) in Medical Biology from the University of Edinburgh in 2006.

 To download any document you will need Adobe Reader.
 Please note that we can now provide you with Braille and audio transcriptions of our literature on request.
 It may take up to 10 days for the transcription to be completed dependent on the size of the document.